多视图几何(二)

 $$

-which is a vector orthogonal to $u$ and $v$.
-Since $u\times v=-v\times u$, the cross product introduces an orientation.
+.
 Fixing $u$ induces a linear mapping $v\mapsto u\times v$ which can be represented by the skew-symmetric matrix

 $$